jedelman8/nxos-ansible/README.md

 The rest of this document will be used to describe and show how to automate Cisco Nexus environments using the Ansible open source IT automation framework.
 It will cover high level installation procedures and examples of how to get started.

 Before going through examples, we'll first walk through getting a basic Ansible environment setup that will specifically be used to automate Cisco data center networks that have NX-OS switches deployed.

+If you happen to be a Docker user, you can get started fairly quick using this docker image.
+Follw these [steps](#docker-install).

 * [Ansible Control Host](#ansible-control-host)
 * [Cisco Dependencies](#cisco-dependencies)